Task-force-for-AI-agents-in-Healthcare/ai-agents-healthcare-standards/HAARF/README.md

 ## Project Leadership

-The HAAISVS project is led by the **Task Force for AI Agents in Healthcare** with leadership from:
+The HAARF project is led by the **Task Force for AI Agents in Healthcare** with leadership from:

 - **Framework Architecture**: Multi-stakeholder working groups across healthcare, regulatory, and AI security domains
 - **Clinical Integration**: Healthcare practitioners and patient safety advocates